djemar/softeng_ezshop/Deliverables/GUIPrototype.md

 Version: 1.0

-\<Report here the GUI that you propose.
-You are free to organize it as you prefer.
-A suggested presentation matches the Use cases and scenarios defined in the Requirement document.
-The GUI can be shown as a sequence of graphical files (jpg, png) >

-# Sceenshots
+# Screenshots

-# Screenshot 1: Log in
+## Screenshot 1: Log in

-The EzShop application starts with screenshot 1.
+The EZShop application starts with screenshot 1.

-- employees with ID and password access to the application by inserting their credentials;
+- Employees with ID and password log into the application by inserting their credentials;

-- new employees without ID have to ask for their ID to the owner, after receiving it, employee set his own password during the sign up;
+- New employees without ID have to ask for their ID to the owner; after receiving it, the employee sets his own password during the sign up phase;

-- employee who forgets the password, has to contact the owner to reset the password and then he proceeds with sign up again, during the sign up, employee set his own password.
+- Employees who forget their password have to contact the owner to reset it and then they can sign up again; during the sign up phase, the employees set their new password;

-- If the owner forgets his password he has to contact EZ shop support
+- If the owner forgets his password, he needs to contact EZShop support.

 <table>
 <tbody>